stanfordnlp/stanza/README.md

 ### Note about versions
 The versions listed above reflect what the code has been tested with.
 It is possible older versions can be used in some cases.

-### Note about GPU's
-The provided models only run on GPU's at this time.
-It is possible to train models that run on a CPU.

 ## Using the Fully Neural Pipeline

 ### Trained Models